chris-y/homecharge/README.md

 It is based on earlier work towards an unofficial API client by James Muscat.

+**Pretty much immediately after I got this working but not fully tested, my Homecharge unit decided to stop sending updates to Chargevision.
+Hopefully this is a coincidence and it will come back.
+For now, I have not been able to test monitoring of charging sessions and have suspended any work on this until it decides to communicate again (yes I have tried rebooting).**

 ## Installation

 This should be available through HACS in future which will make installation easier.
 For now, copy `custom_components/homecharge` into your custom_components directory in your Home Assistant config dir.